Myriad-Dreamin/tinymist/docs/tinymist/module/query.typ

 - The `textDocument/prepareRename` _finds definition_ and determines whether it can be renamed.

-- The `textDocument/rename` _finds defintion and references_ and renamed them all.
+- The `textDocument/rename` _finds definition and references_ and renamed them all.

 == Contributing